jsmithxyz/bingo/README.md

 - Experience the deployed app: [Here](https://jsmithxyz.github.io/bingo/ "Here")
 - Upon entering the app, the user will be served a blank bingo grid that will display all possible bingo choices, from B1-O75 when chosen from the ball cage.
 - To begin a game, simply click on the Ball Cage icon.
-If you want to clear the grid, or start a new game, click the bingo card.
-- Underneath the bingo grid, Balls Remaining in that particular session will be displayed.
+- Above the current ball, Balls Remaining in that particular session will be displayed.
+- The application is mobile friendly, and can be used on all devices.

 ## Demonstrations